awsdocs/amazon-cloudwatch-user-guide/doc_source/create-cloudwatch-agent-configuration-file-wizard.md

 1. If you are going to use Systems Manager to install and configure the agent, be sure to answer **Yes** when prompted whether to store the file in Systems Manager Parameter Store\.
 You can also choose to store the file in Parameter Store even if you aren't using the SSM Agent to install the CloudWatch agent\.
 To be able to store the file in Parameter Store, you must use an IAM role with sufficient permissions\.
 For more information, see [Create IAM Roles and Users for Use With CloudWatch Agent](create-iam-roles-for-cloudwatch-agent.md)\.

-   If you are storing the configuration file locally, you can store it anywhere\.
-You then specify the file location when you start the agent\.
+   If you are storing the configuration file locally, the configuration file `config.json` is stored in the current working directory\.
+You then specify this file location when you start the agent\.